-2021 HIGHLIGHTS
+2022 HIGHLIGHTS

 In 2018, Upper Uwchlan Township was awarded grant funding through the Department of Environmental Protection (DEP) for a stormwater management project.
 The Township's project, Restoration of the Marsh Creek Watershed, was one of 61 projects selected by the DEP.
 Work on the project began in early 2021.
 The project includes the construction of a naturalized detention basin at Upland Farms and the naturalization of Township owned detention basins located off Heather Hill Drive.
 Working with T&M Associates, the Township completed design, survey, and engineering for the projects in 2021.
-Construction on the basins is planned to begin early in 2022.
+Project will be bid out in late 2022 with hopes of construction beginning in early 2023.